 by Paul Sanders

-Your computer's abilities are determined to a great extent by how much storage space its hard drive has available.
+Your computer's abilities are mostly determined by how much storage space its hard drive has available.
 Hard drives store the operating systems, settings, and computer programs that your computer uses.
-You can have one or more high-capacity internal hard drives and add an external hard drive as a backup.
-To get the most out of your computer, it can help to know the answers to some frequently asked questions about hard drives.
+To get the most out of your computer, it helps to know the answers to some frequently asked questions about hard drives.

 What is a hard drive?